Design Technology

 The curriculum equips our pupils with the skills to make informed design decisions through an in-depth understanding of the management and development of a design through to a prototype/product.
 Students engage in learning activities to develop their knowledge and understanding of materials, components, and processes associated with creating products.

-• Component 2: Design and make project non-exam assessment: approximately 80 hours 50% of qualification
+Non-exam assessment (NEA): Substantial design and make project: approximately 80 hours 50% of qualification

 Overview by Key Stage: